isabella232/experience-manager-assets-essentials.en/help/understand-interface.md

 ---
 title: [!DNL Assets Essentials] user interface
 description: Understand user interface of and navigation in [!DNL Assets Essentials].
-View assets and metadata.
 role: Business Practitioner
 ---

 # Understand the [!DNL Assets Essentials] user interface {#understand-interface-navigation}

-[!DNL Assets Essentials] offers very intuitive and user-friendly user interface.
+[!DNL Assets Essentials] offers an intuitive and user-friendly user interface.
 The clean interface makes assets and related information easy to find and remember.

 When you log into [!DNL Assets Essentials], you see the following interface.